reactivego/ivg/README.md

     - Declare interface `Rasterizer`.
     - Declare interface `GradientConfig` implemented by `Renderer`.
 11. Create a rasterizer using "golang.org/x/image/vector" in directory `raster/vec`
-12. Create examples in the `example` folder.
+12. Create examples in directory `raster/gio/example`.
-    - `playarrow` simplest example of rendering an icon, [see below](#example-playarrow).
+    - `playarrow` simplest example of rendering an icon.
-    - `actioninfo` generate an icon on the fly, render it and cache the result, [see below](#example-actioninfo).
+    - `actioninfo` generate an icon on the fly, render it and cache the result.
     - The following examples allow you to see rendering and speed differences between rasterizers by clicking on the image to switch rasterizer.
-        - `icons` renders golang.org/x/exp/shiny/materialdesign/icons. [see below](#example-icons).
+        - `icons` renders golang.org/x/exp/shiny/materialdesign/icons.
-        - `favicon` vector image with several blended layers. [see below](#example-favicon).
+        - `favicon` vector image with several blended layers.
-        - `cowbell` vector image with several blended layers including gradients. [see below](#example-cowbell).
+        - `cowbell` vector image with several blended layers including gradients.
-        - `gradients` vector image with lots of gradients. [see below](#example-gradients).
+        - `gradients` vector image with lots of gradients.

 ## Acknowledgement